hastexo/ictfocus2015/markdown/learning.md

-Learning
+Leveraging
 ## OpenStack
-on
+from
 ## Open edX

 Note: Alright, we have a highly-available, scalable Open edX cluster to play with.
-How about using it to teach OpenStack itself?
+How about using it to teach OpenStack itself, or any other technology that requires learners to access complex distributed environments?

 A